pyscf.lib package¶

 timer¶

 Logger object provides timer method for timing.
-Set TIMER_LEVEL
+Set TIMER_LEVEL to

 control at which level the timing information should be output.
 It is 5